BruceEckel/BookBuilder/README.md

-# AtomicKotlinBuilder
+# Book Builder

 - Requires Python 3.4+
-- All functionality is collected under the single `akb` command which will be installed automatically
+- All functionality is collected under the single `bb` command which will be installed automatically

 ## Upcoming change:

-- To support multiple targets, will be changing to [Confetti](https://github.com/aviaviavi/confetti)
+- To support multiple targets, will be adding [Confetti](https://github.com/aviaviavi/confetti)
-- To make it more generic, will be changing the name to BookBuilder, **bb**

 ## To Install
 - Download and unzip this package (or `git clone` it)
 - Move to the base directory where you unzipped or cloned it

 ## To Set Up the Virtual Environment (Mac/Linux)
-- You must set up the virtual environment before you can use `akb`.
+- You must set up the virtual environment before you can use `bb`.
 - You only need to do this the first time, after installation

+#### The following will ideally be eliminated:

 1. At the end of your `.bashrc` file, set the `ATOMIC_KOTLIN_BUILDER` environment variable to the base directory of your installation.
 For example: